kenokrieger/QmPy/README.md

 <img src="http://qmpy.org/badges/release.svg"> <img src="http://qmpy.org/badges/license.svg">

 QmPy is a python package containing routines to numerically solve and visualize the schroedinger equation for different potentials.
+Its main purpose is to support an executable script called qmsolve which combines the functionalities above.

 ## Disclaimer